batubyte/The-Way-of-Hacking/README.md

 ---

 ## Notes
-- Use Windows 10 as your main OS
+- Use Linux as your main OS
 - Ask ChatGPT if something is unclear

 ---